livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 ## 9. Failure handling and crash recovery

-Any of the following conditions cause immediate fail closed behavior:
+Any of the following conditions cause immediate fail-closed behavior:

 * Missing or malformed tables.
 * Sequence corruption.